Antler combat

 Antler Combat in Red Deer (Cervus elaphus)

-Contrary to what is often taught, deer first evolve in colder regions of the Old World as large-bodied animals with large antlers (cf. Irish Elk (Megaloceros), Moose (Alces alces), and Caribou (Rangifer tarandus)).
-Upon migration to the New World and movement southward to more temperate and tropical zones, antlers became reduced in size, in several species of miniature South American deer as 'spikes'.
+Contrary to what is often taught, deer first evolved in colder regions of the Old World as large-bodied animals with large antlers (cf. Irish Elk (Megaloceros), Moose (Alces alces), and Caribou (Rangifer tarandus)).
+Upon migration to the New World over the Bering land bridge and movement southward to more temperate and tropical areas, antlers became reduced in size, in several species of miniature South American deer as 'spikes'.
 The one species of antlerless deer (Capreolus) is a derived form, rather than a model for the ancestor of all deer.